-HOW THE SCHOOL WILL RESPOND
+5. HOW THE TRUST / SCHOOL WILL RESPOND

-The action taken by the school will depend on the nature of the concern.
-The matters raised may:

-- be investigated internally

-- be referred to the Police

-- be referred to the external Auditor; and/or

-- form the subject of an independent inquiry

-In order to protect individuals and the school, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take.
-Concerns or allegations which fall within the scope of specific procedures (for example, child protection or discrimination issues) will normally be referred for consideration under those procedures.

-Some concerns may be resolved by agreed action without the need for investigation.

-The headteacher / chair of governors will write to you, wherever reasonably practicable or within ten working days of the concern being received:

-- acknowledging that the concern has been received - advising whether the matter is to be investigated further and if so what the nature of the investigation will be - giving an estimate of how long the school will take to provide a final response - telling you whether any initial enquiries have been made, and - telling you whether further investigations will take place, and if not, why not

-The amount of contact between the people considering the issues and you will depend on the nature of the matters raised, the potential difficulties involved, and the clarity of the information provided.
-If necessary, further information will be sought from you.

-When any meeting is arranged, you have the right, if you so wish, to be accompanied by a Union or professional association representative or a work colleague who is not involved in the area of work to which the concern relates.

-If you should become involved in further investigations or procedures (e.g. disciplinary proceedings or a criminal trial) as a result of using the Whistleblowing Procedure, the school will give you every proper support and assistance.
-The school is concerned to ensure that no one using the Whistleblowing Procedure is disadvantaged or unfairly treated.
+- 5.1 The action taken by the Trust / School will depend on the nature of the concern.
+The matters raised may: - · be investigated internally - be referred to the Police - be referred to the external Auditor: and/or - form the subject of an independent inquiry - 5.2 In order to protect individuals and the Trust / School, initial enquiries will be made to decide whether an investigation is appropriate and, if so, what form it should take.
+Concerns or allegations which fall within the scope of specific procedures (for example, child protection or discrimination issues) will normally be referred for consideration under those procedures. - 5.3 Some concerns may be resolved by agreed action without the need for investigation. - 5.4 The Headteacher / Chair of LGB / CEO will write to you, wherever reasonably practicable or within ten working days of the concern being received: - acknowledging that the concern has been received - advising whether the matter is to be investigated further and if so what the nature of the investigation will be - giving an estimate of how long the Trust / School will take to provide a final response - · telling you whether any initial enquiries have been made, and - telling you whether further investigations will take place, and if not, why not - 5.5 The amount of contact between the people considering the issues and you will depend on the nature of the matters raised, the potential difficulties involved, and the clarity of the information provided.
+If necessary, further information will be sought from you. - 5.6 When any meeting is arranged, you have the right, if you so wish, to be accompanied by a Union or professional association representative or a work colleague who is not involved in the area of work to which the concern relates. - 5.7 If you should become involved in further investigations or procedures (e.g. disciplinary proceedings or a criminal trial) as a result of using the Whistleblowing Procedure, the Trust / School will give you every proper support and assistance.
+The Trust / School is committed to ensure that no one using the Whistleblowing Procedure is disadvantaged or unfairly treated.

-The school accepts that you need to be assured that the matter has been properly addressed.
+5.8 The Trust / School accepts that you need to be assured that the matter has been properly addressed.
 Thus, subject to legal constraints, you will receive information about the outcomes of any investigations.

-HOW THE MATTER CAN BE TAKEN FURTHER
+6. HOW THE MATTER CAN BE TAKEN FURTHER

-This policy is intended to provide you with an avenue to raise concerns within the school.
-The school hopes you will be satisfied that the Whistleblowing Procedure is a satisfactory way of dealing with concerns.
-If you are not, and if you feel it is right to take the matter outside the school, the following are possible contact points: -

-- the external auditor

-- relevant professional bodies or regulatory organisations (including the ombudsman)

-- your solicitor

-- the police

-- Protect (an independent registered charity who can give advice)
+- 6.1 This policy is intended to provide you with an avenue to raise concerns within the Trust / School.
+The Trust / School hopes you will be satisfied that the Whistleblowing Procedure is a satisfactory way of dealing with concerns.
+If you are not, and if you feel it is right to take the matter outside the Trust / School, the following are possible contact points: - - the external auditor - relevant professional bodies or regulatory organisations (including the ombudsman) - your solicitor - the police - Protect (an independent registered charity who can give advice)